Tom Petty’s raucous farewell rocks the AAC

 The 19-song set picked up when Petty pulled out from 1982, “You Got Lucky,” and the evening hit its stride with “I Won’t Back Down” and “Free Fallin.’”

-Included in the majority of the songs were extended guitar performances from guitarist Mike Campbell, who along with pianist Beumont Trench were there on Saturday night for the show, just as they have been since the group was founded in 1976.
+Included in the majority of the songs were extended guitar performances from guitarist Mike Campbell, who along with pianist Benmont Tench were there on Saturday night for the show, just as they have been since the group was founded in 1976.

 Despite some hair loss, Campbell has retained his ability to make an electric guitar dance and talk.
 Petty is heart of this band while Campbell and Trench are its spirit.